promaaa/chef-claude/README.md

 # Chef Claude

-**Chef Claude** is an innovative React web application that uses artificial intelligence to generate personalized recipes based on the ingredients you have on hand.
+**Chef Claude 👨‍🍳** is an innovative React web application that uses artificial intelligence to generate personalized recipes based on the ingredients you have on hand.
 No more wondering what to cook - let Chef Claude inspire you!

 ## Features